Frequently Asked Questions: Internet Licensing

 A: SESAC was founded in 1930 as the Society of European Stage Authors and Composers.
 Since that time SESAC has significantly expanded the number of songwriters and publishers represented and its repertory now includes all music genres.
 As a reflection of this change S.E.S.A.C. became SESAC LLC.

 SESAC is the second oldest of the three Performing Rights Organizations (PRO) in the United States.
 The Copyright Law of the United States defines a PRO as "an association, corporation, or other entity that licenses the public performance of non-dramatic musical works on behalf of copyright owners of such works...

 SESAC is a member the international Performance Rights Organization CISAC and has reciprocal agreements with many foreign PRO's

-A: SESAC represents songwriter's and music publishers copyrighted works and their right under the Copyright Law to publically perform those works.
-SESAC acts as a clearinghouse between the copyright owners and those who wish to publically perform music.
+A: SESAC represents songwriter's and music publishers copyrighted works and their right under the Copyright Law to publicly perform those works.
+SESAC acts as a clearinghouse between the copyright owners and those who wish to publicly perform music.

 The Copyright Law of the United States defines a Public Performance as:

 "(1) to perform or display it at a place open to the public or at any place where a substantial number of persons outside of a normal circle of a family and its social acquaintances is gathered; or